robisim74/AngularSPAWebAPI/EXPLANATION.md

 services.AddIdentityServer()
     // The AddDeveloperSigningCredential extension creates temporary key material for signing tokens.
     // This might be useful to get started, but needs to be replaced by some persistent key material for production scenarios.
-    // See the http://docs.identityserver.io/en/release/topics/crypto.html#refcrypto for more information.
+    // See http://docs.identityserver.io/en/release/topics/crypto.html#refcrypto for more information.
     .AddDeveloperSigningCredential()
     .AddInMemoryPersistedGrants()
     // To configure IdentityServer to use EntityFramework (EF) as the storage mechanism for configuration data (rather than using the in-memory implementations),